jaffamonkey/pa11y-toolset/pa11y-dashboard/README.md

 * `500` errors or `Could not connect to pa11y-webservice` messages are often related to MongoDB.
 Ensure that you have the [appropriate version of MongoDB][#installing-mongodb] installed, and that it's running - it doesn't always start automatically.
 * Error messages saying that pa11y-webservice isn't running may be due to dependency installation problems.
 Try deleting your `pa11y-dashboard/node_modules` directory and running `npm install` again.

-### Create a new issue

-Check the [issue tracker][issues] for similar issues before creating a new one.
-If the problem that you're experiencing is not covered by one of the existing issues, you can [create a new issue][create-issue].
-Please include your node.js and MongoDB version numbers, and your operating system, as well as any information that may be useful in debugging the issue.